Our History

 In 1941, founding parents Persis Lane and Judith Glaser sketched a plan for what seemed—at the time—like a radical idea: a school to educate children ages three through six.

-In 1943, the school faced the obstacle of wartime gasoline rationing, which severely limited automobile transportation to the point that the school was forced to split geographically into two group
+In 1943, the school faced the obstacle of wartime gasoline rationing, which severely limited automobile transportation to the point that the school was forced to split geographically into two groups.

 In 1944, the two groups reunited to form the "Langley Cooperative School" under the direction of Mrs. William R. Campton.